 - Children and adolescents who have experienced sexual abuse or rape

-Consequently, EMDR has a broad range of applications.
-Moreover, it can be effective for children and teens, as well as adults.
+Consequently, EMDR has a broad range of applications for young people as well as adults.

 The Development of EMDR